 Lucy Rantoul died in November of 1947.
 Neal Rantoul continued to live at 30 Fairfield and in Beverly Farms until his death in August of 1956.

-By 1957, 30 Fairfield was owned by Louis Macey.
-In March of 1957, he filed for permission to convert the property from a single-family dwelling into ten apartments.
+On February 14, 1957, 30 Fairfield was acquired from Neal Rantoul’s estate by 30 Fairfield Street, Inc. In March of 1957, Louis Macey, an attorney and president of 30 Fairfield Street, Inc., filed for permission to convert the property from a single-family dwelling into ten apartments.
 The permit was denied, but the denial was reversed by the Board of Appeal.
 However, the project did not go forward.

-By late 1957, 30 Fairfield was owned by the Newman Preparatory School.
+On January 10, 1958, 30 Fairfield was acquired from 30 Fairfield Street, Inc., by the Newman Preparatory School, located at 245 Marlborough.
 In December of 1957, it filed for (and subsequently received) permission to convert the property from a single-family dwelling into a school.
 It subsequently operated its high school for boys at 30 Fairfield.

-In December of 1972, the school filed for permission to change the legal occupancy from a secondary school to a degree-granting college.
+Newman Preparatory School also owned 236 Commonwealth and on December of 1972, it filed for permission to change the legal occupancy from a secondary school to a degree-granting college.
 The application was denied and the school’s appeal was dismissed by the Board of Appeal in April of 1973.

-By 1980, 30 Fairfield was owned and occupied by the Kingsley School.
-It had been located at 397 Marlborough until about 1975.
+On June 18, 1974, 30 Fairfield was purchased from Raymond Carye by the Kingsley School.
+It previously had been located at 397 Marlborough.

 Kingsley School reorganized in 1986 as Kingsley Montessori School and, in 2005, it rented several floors at 26 Exeter for its elementary school.
-The Kingsley preschool remained at 30 Fairfield in 2014.
+The Kingsley preschool continued to be located at 30 Fairfield in 2022.